rintilyx/azure-cosmos-querybuilder/README.md

 ### Example 6: Introduction to JOIN
-In this example we want to find Country having states with a populationDensity > 50.000.000
+In this example we want to find Country having regions with a populationDensity > 50.000.000
 ```java
 public void readData() {
     SqlQuerySpec query = buildQuery(50000000);